cuptea/kai.londenberg/README.md

 We are former colleagues of Kai Londenberg from the Data:Lab Munich and we collected a bunch of facts about him, to show the world which valuable colleague Kai Londenberg is.

-Thanks Kai, for working together with us!
+Thanks Kai, for the time, you worked to gether with us!

 These are the facts: